 - congregational and household support and use of local, sustainable food, and products purchased at a fair and livable price.

-- calling upon groups and institutions such as appropriate ECC departments and commissions, conference offices, Young Pietists, congregations, and local interest groups to develop and make available more educational resources.
+- calling upon groups and institutions such as appropriate Evangelical Covenant Church departments and commissions, conference offices, Young Pietists, congregations, and local interest groups to develop and make available more educational resources.